The Ellie Blog

 Here are a few key ways to establish a healthy relationship with your work and recover from a bad case of burnout:

-• Set Firm Boundaries: Your time is precious, and you need to divvy it up smartly.
+Your time is precious, and you need to divvy it up smartly.
 If you say yes to everything that people ask you to do, you’ll either fail in doing everything you promised or end up burned out at the end of it all.
-It’s okay to say no and be picky about what you add to your schedule.
+It’s okay to say no and be picky about what you add to your schedule, and setting personal and professional boundaries can help you in your recovery.

 When To See a Therapist for Burnout

 Is burnout stealing your productivity?
-Speak with an Ellie specialist and get matched with a local provider today!
+Get matched with a local provider today!